HTML50/cubeTransition.js/README.md

     });
     indicator.getOption('preventMouse'); // true
 //update this instead of mousewheel.js
-//in issuses#2 some friend want to use this plugin on MAC track pad
+//in issuses#2 a friend want to use this plugin on MAC track pad

 //arrow key
 $(document).keydown(function(e) {